-Other animal assisted therapies include canine therapy which is the most common and seems to be especially successful with emotionally troubled people (both children and adults).
-A dog’s ability to empathise and to physically interact often helps emotionally closed people by creating a safe relationship in which they can let their guard down.
+Other animal-assisted therapies to include canine therapy which is the most common and seems to be especially successful with emotionally troubled people (both children and adults).
+A dog’s ability to empathize and to physically interact often helps emotionally closed people by creating a safe relationship in which they can let their guard down.

 The emotional effects that therapy animals bring to their patients are even more wide-ranging and important.
 Therapy animals are proven to reduce stress, loneliness, grief, fear, and pain.
 They allow patients to focus their attention on something outside of themselves—an especially important part of therapy for the mentally ill, who can have difficulty thinking or talking about nothing but their own problems.

-The animals provide a source of entertainment in otherwise drab and impersonal places, and allow for the patients to interact socially in ways they might not have before.
-For those in counselling, the animals open an emotionally safe avenue of communication between the patient and the therapist.
+The animals provide a source of entertainment in otherwise drab and impersonal places and allow the patients to interact socially in ways they might not have before.
+For those in counseling, the animals open an emotionally safe avenue of communication between the patient and the therapist.

 Therapy animals accept humans for who they are, which consequently increases confidence and self-esteem.
 For those who have been physically or sexually abused, the animals allow them to learn appropriate, safe, non-threatening touch.
 For elderly and ill patients, the animals serve to spark old memories, orient people back to reality, and increase their sense of responsibility toward another life.
 This, in turn, gives people a reason to live.
 All in all, therapy animals activate many patients’ nurturing sides and give them a focus outside of their particular problems.

 Therapy animals positively affect people of all ages.
 The animals bring a host of emotional and physical benefits to those in hospitals, nursing homes, and other places.
 Therapy animals are reputed to save many lives, and provide love and kindness to those in life’s final hours.

 Our animal farm is all about FUN